Qilin-Med: Multi-stage Knowledge Injection Advanced Medical Large Language Model: Limitations

 \section{Limitations}

-The introduction of Qilin-Med, trained on the \textit{ChiMed} dataset, marks a significant advancement in medical LLMs.
-However, several limitations should be acknowledged.
+Qilin-Med, trained on the \textit{ChiMed} dataset, marks a considerable advancement in medical LLMs.
+However, several limitations should be noted.
 The \textit{ChiMed} dataset, while comprehensive, primarily focuses on Chinese medical knowledge, potentially limiting the model's global applicability.
 The multi-stage training pipeline, including the DPO stage, might introduce biases based on the preferences of the human evaluators involved.
-Furthermore, while metrics like BLEU and ROUGE provide insights into the model's performance, they might not capture the complete picture, especially in nuanced medical scenarios.
+Furthermore, while metrics like BLEU and ROUGE provide insights into the model's performance in generative tasks, they are limited in evaluating the quality of content generation in terms of fluency, coherence, and context.
+They do not account for semantic accuracy or the appropriateness of the content in a given context.
 Future work should consider a more diverse set of evaluation metrics, including human evaluations, to ensure a holistic understanding of Qilin-Med's capabilities.